 - Risks and opportunities are created by new distribution models, disruptive market entrants, and technology.

-Click here to view the comments on the first exposure draft in their entirety.
+Click here to view comments in their entirety.